adiman1/liveheartrate/Layer 2 - BLE Python Interface/py_interface_explained.md

 With **async**:

 - The app **subscribes once** to notifications (like heart rate updates)
-- allows your program to continue logging, send data to the cloud, and even respond to user's input — all **concurrently**, without waiting for each task to finish before starting the next
+- Allows your program to continue logging, send data to the cloud, and even respond to user's input — all **concurrently**, without waiting for each task to finish before starting the next
-- It handles **real-time BLE events** efficiently and smoothly
+- Hence it handles **real-time BLE events** efficiently and smoothly

 ---